Warhammer 40,000: Assembling armies

 The composition of the players' armies must fit the rivalries and alliances depicted in the setting.
 All models listed in the rulebooks have keywords that divide them into factions.
 In a matched game, a player may only use models in their army that are all loyal to a common faction.
 Thus, a player cannot, for example, use a mixture of Aeldari and Necron models in their army, because in the game's fictional setting, Aeldari and Necrons are mortal enemies and would never fight alongside each other.

 The game uses a point system to ensure that the match will be "balanced", i.e., the armies will be of comparable overall strength.
 The players must agree as to what "points limit" they will play at, which roughly determines how big and powerful their respective armies will be.
-Each model and weapon have a "point value" which roughly corresponds to how powerful the model is; for example, a Tactical Space Marine is valued at 13 points, whereas a Land Raider tank is valued at 239 points.
+Each model and weapon has a "point value" which roughly corresponds to how powerful the model is; for example, a Tactical Space Marine is valued at 13 points, whereas a Land Raider tank is valued at 240 points.
 The sum of the point values of a player's models must not exceed the agreed limit.
 If the point values of the players' respective armies both add up to the limit, they are assumed to be balanced.
 500 to 2,000 points are common point limits.
-In the most recent edition of the game, power levels are assigned to each model, which can be used to simplify or vary the process of creating an army list.
-Power levels work in the same way as points but are less granular.
-This makes them a simpler but less effective way of balancing lists.

-Although the rules place no limit on how big an army can be, players tend to use armies comprising between a few dozen to a hundred models, depending on faction.
-A large army will slow down the pace of the match as the players have many more models to physically handle and consider strategically.
+Although the rules place no limit on how big an army can be, players tend to use armies comprising between a few dozen to a hundred models, depending on its faction.
+A large army will slow down the pace of the match as the players must physically handle many more models and consider each strategically.
 Larger armies also cost more money and take more work to paint and assemble.